From Clinical Challenges to Real-World Medical Innovation

 A joint research course is a system where universities and private institutions collaborate on common issues as equal partners.
 Universities receive researchers and research funding from private institutions, strengthening external cooperation and aiming to produce outstanding research results.
 Utilizing this system, we will strive for further research advancements and contributions to society.

-Hideto Kojima
+Professor Hideto Kojima

 Laboratory